Unchain My Heart: The Real Impact of Booze

 - Cardiomyopathy (a Broken Heart): Myopathy = a disease of muscle tissue.
 Cardio = heart.
 Alcohol abuse weakens the heart muscle.
 This means it can no longer contract as it should to pump blood throughout your body.
 As a result, your other organs don’t get the blood they need for healthy functioning and suffer severe damage too.
-Cardiomyopathy can cause fatigue, breathing difficulties and even lead to heart failure.
+Cardiomyopathy can cause fatigue and breathing difficulties, and it can even lead to heart failure.

-- High Blood Pressure: Large amounts of alcohol raises blood pressure to unhealthy levels.
-If you drink more than three alcoholic beverages in one sitting, your blood pressure is temporarily increased.
+- High Blood Pressure: Large amounts of alcohol raise blood pressure to unhealthy levels.
+If you drink more than 3 alcoholic beverages in one sitting, your blood pressure is temporarily increased.
 Repeated binge drinking results in long-term increases.